Sealed Game Evidence Archive

 Same case with sealed games.
 If not SGH, where?

-Country : Sealed Game Evidence Archive Flag_usa
+Re: Sealed Game Evidence Archive

 yea, an obscure set of posts in a forum is far from perfect.
 I'm not saying this picture idea is but it's certainly a step up.
 I know that this archive of sealing types for games is what pascal was going for in the first place, which is why he doesn't allow double posts of the same games, and forces you to title threads in the standardized game - system - region format.